7 Habits of Super-Productive People

 Habits don’t mean you multitask at the speed of light.
 It’s not a secret method to breeze through a pile of paperwork.
 There are no super powers just healthy ways to move through your day and be on task without stress pushing you on.

 Creativity doesn’t always do best on a messy desk or work area.
 It doesn’t scream, “I productive” according to research Jason Jennings who specializes in Productivity.
 He goes on to say, “A productive person simply does it, and then gets rid of it.”
 They don’t clutter their area, it’s not inspiring.
+If you’re working to lose weight after 50 I found cleaning out the refrigerator and cabinets helpful!
+Get rid of foods that don’t meet your 30-day challenge.

 - Schedule Everything Even Family Life